 Today's graduates from Media Arts & Studies enter the workforce with tremendous employment opportunities, as evident in our past student placement.
 Our vast network of alumni can be found at top media companies and organizations within the United States and abroad.
 The employers below are but a fraction of those where graduates have taken their talent.

 Integrated Media Production

 In today’s mediated world, there is a need to understand more than just video production to be successful.
 Success comes from a balance of video, audio, music, animation, digital games, and social media knowledge.
 Success comes from the ability to tell stories, both narrative and documentary.
 Success comes from knowing how to write scripts, create budgets and manage the media and those who create and distribute it.
 The Integrated Media Production major empowers each student to choose the right set of courses to create the success they want for their own future.
-Note: Students interested in video production will take classes in Integrated Media Production.
+Note: Students interested in video & film will take classes in Integrated Media Production.

 Games & Animation